 Riker Danzig's Project Finance Group has played a central role in the financing of many major projects in New Jersey.
 These have included the sale and leaseback of the Merrill Creek Reservoir, the financing by issuance of public and private debt and sale and leaseback of a resource recovery plant in Gloucester County, solid waste transfer stations in Morris County and cogeneration facilities in Trenton, Elmwood Park, Kenilworth, West Deptford and Linden and the sale/leaseback of a national pipeline system.
 These transactions, which involved more than $1 billion, often required filings with or approvals of the New Jersey Board of Public Utilities (BPU), the New Jersey Department of Environmental Protection and the New Jersey Division of Taxation, as well as a myriad of other state and local permits and approvals.

 We played a central role in these transactions, assisting in obtaining necessary federal, state and local permits and approvals, advising on New Jersey real estate, corporate, environmental and public utilities law issues and delivering extensive opinion letters to the parties involved in the transactions.
-In order to perform these tasks, the firm called upon its well-developed environmental, real estate, corporate and public utilities law practice groups.
-Backing these groups are the full resources of the firm, including its public finance and governmental affairs attorneys.
+In order to perform these tasks, the Firm called upon its well-developed environmental, real estate, corporate and public utilities law practice groups.
+Backing these groups are the full resources of the Firm, including its governmental affairs attorneys.

 Environmental Law Practice

-With the adoption in 1983 of the New Jersey Environmental Cleanup Responsibility Act (ECRA), and with the amendments to ECRA in 1993, known as the Industrial Site Recovery Act (ISRA), environmental issues became a concern in virtually all commercial transactions, and the firm's attorneys have guided scores of clients through the processes necessary to obtain ISRA clearance.
-In several project financings, obtaining ISRA approval by the firm was a key element of the transaction.
-Our environmental law practice, which is headed by partner Dennis J. Krumholz, is among the most active of all New Jersey environmental law departments.
+With the adoption in 1983 of the New Jersey Environmental Cleanup Responsibility Act (ECRA), and with the amendments to ECRA in 1993, known as the Industrial Site Recovery Act (ISRA), environmental issues became a concern in virtually all commercial transactions, and the Firm's attorneys have guided scores of clients through the processes necessary to obtain ISRA clearance.
+In several project financings, obtaining ISRA approval by the Firm was a key element of the transaction.
+Our environmental law practice is among the most active of all New Jersey environmental law departments.

 Real Estate Law Practice